insertmike/sem/use-cases/use-case-13.md

-# USE CASE: 13 Produce a report on all the cities in the world organised by largest population to smallest organised by continent
+# USE CASE: 13 The top N populated cities in a continent where N is provided by the user.

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-As a Developer I want to produce a report of all the cities in the world organised by largest population to smallest so that I can see which city has the largest population in the continent.
+As a Developer I want to produce a report of the top N populated cities in a continent where N is provided by the user.
+So that I can see which countries are in the top N of the most populated cities in the continent.

+---

-### Scope
+### Scope </h3> Organisation

-Company

-### Level
+---

-Primary task
+### Level </h3> Primary task

-### Preconditions
+---

-Database contains all cities in the world organised by largest population to smallest organised by continent.
+### Preconditions </h3> Database contains all of the country data.

+---
-### Success End Condition

-A successful report is available on all the cities organised by the given condition organised by continent.
+### Success End Condition </h3> A report is available for the organisation.

+---
-### Failed End Condition

-No report is produced.
+### Failed End Condition </h3> No report is produced.

+---

-### Primary Actor
+### Primary Actor </h3> Organisation.

-Developer.

-### Trigger

-A report of all cities has been produced.
+---

+### Trigger </h3> A request for country information of the top N cities of a continent to be sent to organisation.

+---

 ## MAIN SUCCESS SCENARIO

-1.There is a city information request.
-2.Developer extracts current city information for all cities.
-3.Developer provides report about the cities organised by largest population to smallest organised by continent.
+1. Organisation requests top N cities by population information of a continent.
+2. Developer extracts current top N cities of a continent information.
+3. Developer provides report to organisation.

+---

 ## EXTENSIONS